dmoisset/s5/character/classes/rogue.md

 ### Operative Exploits

 At 3rd level, you gain one of the special tricks called “operative exploits” listed below.
-You get 2 additional exploits at 9th  level, 2 more t 13th level and 2 more at 17th level.
+You get 2 additional exploits at 9th  level, 2 more at 13th level and 2 more at 17th level.
 You must meet any requirements listed for the exploit to gain it.
 The DC for exploits that require a saving throw is 10+proficiency+Dexterity bonus.

 * **Alien Archive:** You can use double your proficiency bonus on checks to know about a creature and its abilities